DelphiWorlds/Kastri/Demos/WebBrowserExt/ReadMe.md

 * OnDownloadStart - event invoked when a downloadable link is clicked.
 Passes the full uri of the link, a suggested file extension, and a variable to return the filename, which can include the desired path if the app has rights to access it
 * OnDownloadStateChange - event invoked when a download state changes, such as when a download is complete.
 The full path of the download is included in the `FileName` parameter

-## Known Issues

-**NOTE: The issue below has been fixed in Delphi 12**

-There is an outstanding [issue in Delphi 11.x for `TWebBrowser` that affects the Windows platform](https://quality.embarcadero.com/browse/RSP-38165).
-For TWebBrowserExt to work on Windows, please follow these steps:

-1. Make a copy of `FMX.WebBrowser.Win.pas` from the `fmx` folder in the Delphi source and put it somewhere in the project's search path
-2. Modify the `TWinNativeWebBrowser.QueryInterface` method to look like this:

-    ```
-    function TWinNativeWebBrowser.QueryInterface(const IID: TGUID; out Obj): HResult;
-    begin
-      Result := inherited QueryInterface(IID, Obj);
-      if (FWebView <> nil) and (Result <> S_OK) then
-      begin
-        ICoreWebView2(Obj) := FWebView;
-        Result := S_OK;
-      end;
-    end;
-    ```

-As per my comment dated 19th April 2023 on the report, the other parts of the issue have been fixed.